Get rid of all your INTERIOR FUELS

 Shred Your Old Documents, Newspapers, Magazines, etc

-We are happy to announce that thanks to a new grant from CAL FIRE we will continue our Free Document Shredding events.
+We are happy to announce that thanks to a grant from CAL FIRE we will continue our Free Document Shredding events

 Thanks to Rim of the World High School for again being our host!

 Dates for 2023 are pending facilities confirmation.

 Our plan is to start in June and have monthly shredding through September

 OR UNTIL THE TRUCK IS FULL!

 (that hasn't happened yet, but we have come close!)

 This service is FREE thanks to our sponsors.
 However, you must complete a service form upon arrival.
 If you would like to complete it in advance, click on the PDF form below to download, fill it out and bring with you.
 A form is required for each event date (if you make multiple trips on one date, only one form is required)

 Bring your documents and watch them be destroyed right in front of your eyes!
 No worry about your personal info being found later!

 NO Metal or Hard Plastics!
 Manila folders, envelopes, magazines, paperback books, paper clips and staples, binder clips, acco fasteners are OK!